-From Eq. (\ref{eq6}), we obtain a relation between the dilaton field and the warp factor, namely,
+From Eq. (\ref{eq6}), we obtain a relation between the dilaton field and the warp function, namely,

-Without losing generality, one can assume $\beta=\gamma=0$.
-The result (\ref{warp}) is displayed in Ref. \cite{Zhong} for a two-dimensional model with different geometry using the superpotential approach.
+To preserve the translational invariance of the $\psi(r)$ field is convenient to assume the condition $\beta=\gamma=0$.
+This condition is appropriate because it also allows describing a topological matter field\footnote{Topological matter fields are fields in which the topological boundary conditions are valid.
+In this case, these conditions are $\psi(r\to\pm\infty)\to\pm v$. }.
+For more details, see Refs. \cite{Zhong,Vachaspati}.

-Here is convenient to consider a particular profile for the function $A(r)$.
-Allows us to choose the warp factor as follows:
+Moreover, due to the choice of potential in Eq. (\ref{ewq}), the warp factor assumes the form

 where the $\lambda_0$-parameter makes the argument of hyperbolic dimensionless.
-Indeed, one can assume, without loss, $\lambda_0=1$.
-In 5D braneworlds, this profile of the warp function is widely used, as can be seen in Refs. \cite{Moreira,Ranieri1}.
-In those works, using this profile of the warp function, the authors demonstrated the symmetrical and asymmetrical solutions of the thick brane in 5D.
-In our 2D case, the ansatz (\ref{eq8}) leads us to the following equation for the kink structures,
+Indeed, one can assume $\lambda_0=1$.
+In 5D braneworlds, this profile of the warp function is widely used \cite{Moreira,Ranieri1}.
+In Refs. \cite{Moreira,Ranieri1}, using this profile of the warp function, the authors demonstrated the symmetrical and asymmetrical solutions for a thick brane in 5D.
+In our 2D case, the warp factor (\ref{eq8}) leads us to the following equation for the kink structures